19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Random Encounters.md

 When [Delving](../../Game%20Procedures/Exploration/Delving.md) or [Overland Journeying](../../Game%20Procedures/Exploration/Overland%20Journeys.md), the encounter die rolling a 1 means a random encounter.

 These encounter rules are designed to help you, the GM, fairly determine an encounter and easily run their games.
-You can use it, or use it as a reference point for building your own.
+You can use it, or use it as a reference for building your own.

 ## Encounter Random Table